Jonathan Plowman Jr.: Revolution

 July 29, 1776 most likely included town commissioner Jonathan "Jon" Plowman with his boys, who were old enough for military service, listening to the reading of the Declaration of Independence when it arrived in Baltimore and was read to the town.
 His boys went to serve James in the regulars and Richard with the Militia.
 Stevenson, Jonathan III and Edward surely served as well being of age.
-Congress assembled in Baltimore on 26 December of this year because the capital, Philadelphia, was in British Hands.
+Congress assembled in Baltimore on 26 December of this year because the capital, Philadelphia, was in British hands.

 Historians have recorded that the Merchants of Baltimore including Jonathan Plowman Jr. made their ships into privateers and enriched them and the town with the spoils of British commerce.
-It must have felt good to get revenge for the 1771 seizure of his ship by the British.

 By 1778 the colonists of Baltimore gathered to sign a declaration of allegiance to the United States of America.
 Jonathan Plowman signed proudly as did his sons on hand.
 Some were away serving the cause and names were simply written in; now the DAR (Daughters of the Revolution) won't accept this as proof of service.
 This same year many factories were established in and around the Baltimore area to provide the goods that the merchants like Plowman could no longer get from abroad and had been prohibited from making in the Americas by the British.
 Life for merchants such as Jonathan Plowman was hard, with a requirement to register their ships in Annapolis before leaving or arriving in Baltimore.
 In 1780 they finally rectified this hardship with a Customs Office in Baltimore.

 In September 1781, General George Washington passed through Baltimore, on his way to Yorktown; on which occasion the town was illuminated, and an address presented on behalf of the citizens.
 Jonathan Plowman and his fellow merchants stepped in again when, on the march south, Lafayette's detachment passed through so destitute that a £2000 credit from the merchants was given to obtain clothing for them on Lafayette's account.
 The ladies were, as usual, active in the matter, and the detachment was soon comfortably clad.
 On February 6, 1782 Richard Plowman Ensign, belonging to the Soldiers Delight Battalion of Militia in Baltimore County, along with others were on hand at the assembly to collect the Battalion's pay.
 On April 21, 1783, a suspension of hostilities with Great Britain was celebrated by all.